Call for a Free Quote 01733 973 038

 “It’s brilliant that you’re out here.
 You’ve got to keep up the fight… No matter how hard you protest, this is going to be a very, very tough fight, so get everybody you know to write to their MPs.
 Keep up the hard work and keep the pressure on!”

-Most recently, following the report from the Parliamentary and Health Service Ombudsman, a message came from Martin Lewis about WASPI women on Twitter/X on 21 March 2024:
+Then, following the report from the Parliamentary and Health Service Ombudsman, a message came from Martin Lewis about WASPI women on Twitter/X on 21 March 2024:

 "NEWS: Ombudsman has just published report saying 1,000s women were affected by DWP failure to properly inform them of the state pension and has recommended that parliament set up a compensation scheme."